 The e-cigarette liquid contains toxic chemicals, such as formaldehyde and diacetyl.
 Formaldehyde is often used in building materials and antifreeze – it is known to cause cancer.
 Diacetyl, a flavoring chemical, was banned from being used in popcorn factories due to the high number of factory workers developing lung disease.

 Formaldehyde is linked to ALS and causes other nervous system consequences, as well as cancer.
-This toxic chemical is released when the liquid inside of an e-cigarette is heated.
+This toxic chemical is released when the liquid inside an e-cigarette is heated.
 Formaldehyde is released at all vaping voltages, but vaping at a higher voltage causes an increased amount of the chemical.

 Diacetyl has been linked to a disease called Bronchiolitis Obliterans, also known as “popcorn lung,” due to the high amount of popcorn factory workers who suffered from exposure.
 Popcorn lung is a condition that causes damage to the small airways of the lungs, causing coughing and shortness of breath.